 Hirohito in dress uniform Source: Library of Congress

 Hirohito was born on April 29, 1901 in the royal palace in Tokyo, Japan.
 At the time he was born, his grandfather was the Emperor of Japan and his father was the crown prince.
 While a child he was called Prince Michi.

 Not long after being born he went to live with another royal family who raised him.
 This was the common practice for princes of the royal family.
 When he was seven he attended a special school for Japanese nobles called the Gakushuin.

-Crown Prince Hirohito
+Crown Prince Hirohito by Unknown

 At the age of 11, Hirohito's grandfather died.
 This made his father the emperor and Hirohito the crown prince.
 In 1921, Hirohito took a trip to Europe.
 He was the first crown prince of Japan to travel to Europe.
 He visited many countries including France, Italy, and Great Britain.

 Upon returning from Europe, Hirohito learned that his father was sick.
 Hirohito took over the leadership of Japan.
 He was called the Regent of Japan.
 He would rule as regent until his father died in 1926.
 Then Hirohito became the emperor.